|

 in the right upper abdomen.
 The functions of the liver include:

-- Stores vitamins, sugars, fats and other nutrients from
+- Stores vitamins, sugars, fats and other

-the food we eat
+nutrients from the food we eat

-- Builds chemicals that the body needs to stay healthy
+- Builds chemicals that the body needs to

-- Breaks down harmful substances, like alcohol and other
+- Breaks down harmful substances, like alcohol

-toxic (poisonous) chemicals
+and other toxic (poisonous) chemicals

 - Removes waste products from the blood

-- Makes sure that the body has just the right amount
+- Makes sure that the body has just the

-of other chemicals that it needs
+right amount of other chemicals that it needs

-cause permanent damage to the liver.
+that can cause permanent damage to the liver.
 Liver transplantation

 is a possible treatment for a patient whose liver no longer